-As a visual artist on the rise, Dharma Taylor considers that printing her work into physical matter helps her to translate her vision and stories in meetings and presentations.
+As a visual artist on the rise, Dharma Taylor considers that printing her work helps her to translate her vision and stories in meetings and presentations.
+Take a read into her tips on how to create a great paper portfolio.

 In “How to Create a Great Paper Portfolio” we ask visual artists about their view on printed photography portfolios and invite them to share their experience when it comes to producing a high-quality book.